-Use the M4 screw holes (4 places at the front, 8 places at the side) to set the camera.
-Or use the 1/4"-20UNC screw hole for a tripod (1 place at the side).
+Use the M4 screw holes(4 places at the front, 8 places at the side) to set the camera.
+Or use the 1/4"-20UNC screw hole for a tripod (1 place at side).

-If using the front panel M4 mounting holes (4 places at the front, 8 places at the side), the screw length for fixing the camera should be less than 8mm at the front and less than 6mm at the side.
+If using the front panel M4 mounting holes (4 places at the front, 8 places at the side), the screw length for fixing the camera should be less than 6mm.

 No X-, Y-axis orientation and tilt adjustment mechanism is available.
 Please prepare an adjustment mechanism if required.
 The dimensions of the camera are shown below.